 Katherine Smalldon BA(Hons), PGCert., PGDip., Reg.
 MBACP (Ellipsis Counselling)

-Hi, I'm Kate Smalldon.
-I'm a qualified integrative counsellor/psychotherapist with 5 years experience, located near the city centre of Newport, South Wales.
+My name is Kate Smalldon, and I'm a qualified, BACP registered, integrative counsellor/psychotherapist with 5 years experience and I'm located near the city centre of Newport, South Wales at Barnabas Arts House.
 My aim for setting up a therapy practice was to provide help and support to those who are struggling with life's challenges.